The Lynching of Hispanic Victims on the Texas Border

 By Sonia Hernandez

 Among the least known events in the long history of Civil Rights in American history is a multi-week investigation into the behavior and actions of the Texas Rangers a century ago.
 In 1919 Brownsville landowner, attorney, and civic leader, José Tomas ‘J.T.’
-Canales launched a thorough investigation into Ranger activity resulting in over five thousand pages of testimony (access the full version of the Canales Investigation https://www.tsl.texas.gov /treasures /law /index.html#Canales).
+Canales launched a thorough investigation into Ranger activity resulting in over one thousand pages of testimony (access the full version of the Canales Investigation https://www.tsl.texas.gov /treasures /law /index.html#Canales).
 Canales’ inquiry into Ranger behavior publicly exposed the violence committed by the Ranger force, with particular focus on the years between 1915-1919 against the predominantly Texas Mexican border community.
 Despite such public outcry, the actual hearings were not available to the public until almost fifty years later.